Pricing and Packaging Your Plumbing Services: Creating Recurring Revenue

 Mistake 1: Hourly Billing

-Revenue capped at utilization × hourly rate.
+Revenue capped at utilisation × hourly rate.
 Can't increase margin without increasing hours worked (burnout).
 Flat-rate or value-based pricing removes ceiling.

 Mistake 2: No Diagnostic Fee